ankith26/My-PyChess/README.md

 ## PLEASE READ THIS NOTE
 Thanks for showing interest in my project.
 I know the code is a bit messy, it still works well.
-In the next update I add either online play or upgrade singleplayer.

-Put your thoughts down in the issues section.

 PLEASE KEEP DOWNLOADING THE LATEST VERSION OF THE GAME AS THEY CONTAIN BUG FIXES AND PERFORMANCE OPTIMISERS.